Chasmanthium latifolium

 Chasmanthium latifolium, known as fish-on-a-fishing-pole, northern wood-oats, inland sea oats, northern sea oats, and river oats is a species of grass native to the central and eastern United States, Manitoba, and northeastern Mexico; it grows as far north as Pennsylvania and Michigan, where it is a threatened species.
-The species was previously classified as Uniola latifolia (André Michaux).

 Description

-Chasmanthium latifolium is a cool-season, rhizomatous, perennial grass with culms about 1 m [3 feet] tall.
+Chasmanthium latifolium is a cool-season, rhizomatous, perennial grass with culms about 1 m tall.
 The inflorescence is an open, nodding panicle of laterally compressed (flattened) spikelets.
 The plant typically grows in wooded areas and riparian zones.

+Taxonomy

+It was first described as Uniola latifolia by André Michaux in 1803.
+It was moved to the genus Chasmanthium as Chasmanthium latifolium by Harris Oliver Yates in 1966.